Postgraduate Course: The Documents of Life (PGSP11302)

 |Additional Information (Assessment)

 A 3,000 word individual assignment counting for 80% of the overall mark, which will require bringing together the practical analytical tools introduced and used in the workshops.
 The question for this essay will be set by the course coordinator and circulated early in semester.
-If a student wishes to set their own question this can be discussed with the course coordinator.
+It can be adapted to the student¿s research interests.

 The aim of the above assessment is to allow students to gain practical experience of documentary analysis and also to embed this experience in relevant methodological and theoretical literatures.
 In addition, students will also be offered formative assessment through the opportunity to submit an essay plan for comment and/or to attend a meeting to discuss their planned essay.